 The psychology of balance transfers & why people don't pay off their balances

-People don't pay off these balance transfer amounts because they get comfortable seeing the "new" lower interest rate and they think they have now have more time to pay.
+People don't pay off these balance transfer amounts because they get comfortable seeing the "new" lower interest rate and they think they now have more time to pay.
 In addition, many people end up increasing their balances through new spending because they think that now that they've reduced their interest, the debt will be much easier to pay off.

 Tips to create a proper balance transfer strategy